Hesperian Health Guides

 Spermicide (foam, jelly, cream, tablets, or in sponges)

 A spermicide is a chemical that kills sperm after it comes out of the penis.
-Spermicides are fairly good at preventing pregnancy when used alone, and are very effective when used with a condom or diaphragm.
+Spermicides are fairly good at preventing pregnancy when used alone and are more effective when used with a condom or diaphragm.

 WARNING!
-A woman should use spermicide only if she knows that her partner does not have HIV.
-Most spermicide is made with a chemical called Nonoxynol 9.
-Nonoxynol 9 irritates the vagina, causing tiny cuts.
-These cuts allow HIV to pass more easily into the blood.
-So using spermicide, especially using it very often, may actually make HIV more likely to pass during sex.
+Do not use spermicide if you or your partner have HIV.
+Most spermicide is made with the chemical nonoxynol-9.
+Nonoxynol-9 irritates the vagina, causing tiny cuts that allow HIV to pass more easily into the blood.
+So using spermicide, especially using it very often, may make HIV more likely to pass during sex.

 How to Use Spermicide